Thursday, June 27, 2013

 “I wanted to arrive first so we could put the flowers out before they came.”

-I was glad we did—a blue tarp covered the hole with bricks around the corners.
-Hurriedly, I removed the unpleasant sight and replaced it with beautiful white flowers.
+I am glad we came early, as an unsightly blue tarp covered the hole, with bricks around its corners.
+I removed it and replaced it with beautiful white flowers.

 When the family arrived, I got the urn out.

-“Do you want me to put it in the hole or set it at the top of the hole?”
+“Do you want me to put the urn in the hole or set it at the top of the hole?”
 I asked Kimberly.

 “I haven’t thought about it.”